Mozambique Food and Drink

 Peixe Grelhade: This is the name given to the popular “catch of the day”.

 Lulas: Calamari is fried in a batter and is sometimes served stuffed or grilled.

-Galinha Zambezia: This dish is made up of chicken cooked with lime sauce, seasoned with garlic, peri peri and pepper.
+Galinha Zambezia: This dish is made up of chicken cooked with lime sauce, and seasoned with garlic, peri and pepper.
 It is particularly popular in the Quelimane and Zambezia provinces.

 Salada Pera de Abacále: This dish is very popular throughout the country.
-It is a salad made of avocado and tomatoes and is often served as an accompaniment to a main entree.
+It is a salad made of avocado and tomatoes and is often served as an accompaniment to the main entree.

-Pãozinho: Along with spices, the Portuguese influence in Mozambique can be felt in freshly baked breads which are sold piping hot every morning.
+Pãozinho: Along with spices, the Portuguese influence in Mozambique can be felt in freshly baked bread which are sold piping hot every morning.

 Madeira wine is quite popular around the country, so too are locally produced beers like Manica and Laurenta.
 The national lager of Mozambique is 2M and is brewed jointly by Mozambique and South Africa.
 South African beers (Castle, Lion, Black Label, Amstel) and Namibian beers (Windhoek Lager) are readily available.
 A locally brewed beer made from maize is very thick and sweet, traditionally drunk from a common pot is also available.
 Nipa, another local brew is a liquor-type drink made from cashew nuts, it should be consumed with caution as it is known for being quite potent.

 Things to know: